Joshuailuma/Own_your_property_hardhat/README.md

 # Own_your_property_hardhat

-This project demonstrates the use of smart contract to own your properties and transfer them to buyers when it is physically sold.

-## To test the smart contract run
+This Hardhat project demonstrates the use of smart contract to own your properties and transfer them to buyers when it is physically sold.
+It contains the smart contract for the decentralized application [`Own Your Property(OYP)`](https://github.com/Joshuailuma/Own-Your-Property-Next-JS)

+The contract is deployed to the Goerli Testnet with addresses [0xF74EBb7bB8883E22a8Be30F8C2EDaF7f4B58f360](https://goerli.etherscan.io/address/0xF74EBb7bB8883E22a8Be30F8C2EDaF7f4B58f360) that facilitates storage of properties and [0xB2a74AcbbB57D2ceD305724a5e6b2c5c03F453f3] that facilites transfer of properties (https://goerli.etherscan.io/address/0xB2a74AcbbB57D2ceD305724a5e6b2c5c03F453f3)

+## Getting started

+- Have node installed in your computer.
+Refer to https://nodejs.org/

+- Install yarn `npm install --global yarn`

-`yarn hardhat test`
+- Compile the project `yarn hardhat compile`

-## To check gas usage

-`REPORT_GAS=true yarn hardhat test`

-## To start a node

-`yarn hardhat node`
+- To start a local node `yarn hardhat node`

+- To run unit tests `yarn test`
-## To deploy to local blockchain

-`yarn hardhat run scripts/deploy.js`
+- To deploy to local blockchain `yarn hardhat run scripts/deploy.js`

+- To run the scripts `yarn hardhat run/scripts/scriptname --network locahost` e.g `yarn hardhat run/scripts/mint-and-transfer-property --network locahost`

+See [hardhat docs](https://hardhat.org/docs) for more hardhat commands

+## Contract functions

+### BasicNft contract

+`mintNft`

+- Stores a property
+- Arguments: string tokenUri
+- `tokenUri` = imageUrl of the property

+`getCounter`

+- Gets the counter state of the contract/ number of property that has been stored since inception
+- Arguments: None

+`getTokenUri`

+- Get the imageURL of a property
+- Arguments: uint256 tokenId
+- `tokenId` = the Id of the property

+### Transfer property contract

+`transferItem`

+- Transfers property from one address to the other
+- Arguments: address propertyAddress, uint256 tokenId, address ownerAddress
+- `propertyAddress` = address of the property/basicNft contract
+- `tokenId` = tokenId of the property

+- `ownerAddress` = address of the user the property is to be transferred to.